-This post is about visiting the Central Park Zoo, including how to get here, the animals you will see there, hours and ticket prices.
-We also share some ways to get discounts on the cost of admission.
+This post is about visiting the Central Park Zoo, including how to get here, the animals you will see, hours, ticket prices, and available discounts.

 TIP: General admission tickets are included for free with the purchase of the All-Inclusive Sightseeing Pass and up to 50% off with the purchase of the Pick'em Sightseeing Pass, both of which are tourist discount passes.

 General Admission includes

 - Tisch Children’s Zoo

 - $14 Adults / $9 Children (3-12) & free (2 & under) / $11 for seniors (65+)